 Overall, it’s fair to say that HostGator offers some very fairly-priced web hosting.

-Dreamhost has one shared hosting package, billed differently depending on the plan duration you select (month-to-month, annual, three-year plan.)
+DreamHost has one shared hosting package, billed differently depending on the plan duration you select (month-to-month, annual, three-year plan.)
+You can get it for $2.59/month.

 You’ll get the following with most plans:

 For VPS hosting, Dreamhost recommends their basic package for new and small websites.
 It comes with unmetered bandwidth, 1GB ram and you can host unlimited domains.
-Cloud hosting packages start at 1vPU to 4vCPU.
+Cloud hosting packages start at $4.95/month for 2 GB RAM and 80 GB SSD (solid-state drive) storage.

 WordPress is the world’s most popular CMS platforms, and most hosting providers offered specialized packages to host WordPress sites.